MicrosoftDocs/sdk-api/sdk-api-src/content/wbemdisp/ne-wbemdisp-wbemerrorenum.md

 ### -field wbemErrUpdateOverrideNotAllowed

-An attempt was made in a derived class to override a non-overrideable qualifier.
+An attempt was made in a derived class to override a non-overridable qualifier.

 ### -field wbemErrUpdatePropagatedMethod